 For purposes of this Employee Handbook, the following terms shall be defined as indicated.
 The definition provided for each of these terms applies only within the context of this Employee Handbook.
-The meaning and use of these terms or similar terms may be different in the context of Civil Service Rules or a collective bargaining agreement.

 201 Full-Time Employees

 For purposes of this Employee Handbook, the term "full-time employee" will mean an employee who is regularly scheduled to work a minimum of thirty hours per week.
 Full-time employees shall be classified as Class A Employees (see Section 805 Medical Insurance)